Important Technical Notes

 The transom tubes are made of 304 (V2A) stainless steel.
 Due to its higher carbon content, it has a higher strength than 316 stainless steel (V4A) with the same wall thickness, but requires maintenance when operating in salt water.
 Stainless steel, whether V2A or V4A, is not, as is often claimed or assumed, resistant to corrosion, like gold or nickel, but can, thanks to its alloy components, like chromium, nickel and molybdenum, form a so-called passive layer in combination with the oxygen in the ambient air.
 This microscopically thin passive layer, approximately 0.6µ thick, is the true corrosion protection of stainless steel.
 Chemical (salt water - chlorinated compounds), mechanical (engine installations) or ionizing (transfer of foreign metal ions by wiping with a cloth on different metals) effects can selectively damage this passive layer.
 In these places, the stainless steel is no longer protected and corrosion spots form, which expand continuously, because in this area no passive layer can form.

-Contrary to general opinion, the stainless steel 314L is no longer a seawater-resistant solution.
-According to Germanischer Lloyd, due to rising water and air temperatures worldwide, only duplex steel 1.4462 (cost factor 3 compared to 304) can be regarded as conditionally resistant to seawater and super duplex steel 1.4410 (cost factor 6 compared to 304) as resistant to seawater.
+Contrary to general opinion, stainless steel 316L (v4A) is no longer a seawater-resistant solution.
+According to Germanischer Lloyd, due to rising water and air temperatures worldwide, only the expensive high-alloy super austenitic stainless steels, e.g. 1.4539/AISI904L (X1NiCrMoCu25-20-5) and the duplex and super duplex steels (1.4462 / 1.4410), which have a mixed structure of ferrite and austenite, are resistant to seawater.

 A first step when riding in salt water is to wash the transom hoses at the end of a trip with fresh water, including thorough drying.
 If the Takacat is used as a tender, it is not necessary to rinse the sleepers with fresh water before returning to the yacht, i.e. not always directly on the beach or in the port, except for multi-day trips.

 The inner sides of the transom tubes can be pulled out using an extra long bottle brush.
-When using a bottle brush, ensure that the brush wire is also made of stainless steel (to avoid ionization), for example with the Aquabrush extra long (50 x 3.5 cm).
+When using a bottle brush, ensure that the brush wire is also made of stainless steel (to avoid ionization).

-If corrosion spots have formed, they can be removed using a stainless steel cleaner, see for example MBinox, which also allows reconstruction of the passive layer.
+If corrosion spots have formed, they can be removed using a stainless steel cleaner which also allows reconstruction of the passive layer.

-If the vehicle must be driven continuously in salt water, it is advisable to spray the transom tubes and optional collector wheels with a seawater resistant stainless steel protector, eg. the Finishline surface protector.
+If the boat must be driven continuously in salt water, it is advisable to spray the transom tubes and optional collector wheels with a seawater resistant stainless steel protector.

 When installing an outboard motor, it is essential to ensure that the pressure plates of the toggle brackets on the outboard motor mount do not indent the transom top bar and cause any damage. structural damage.
 If necessary, use a spacer plate.